 - how the Trustee intends to comply with the relevant APRA Prudential Standard;

 - the induction and continuous development training programs for Responsible Persons;

 - the ongoing monitoring of Responsible Persons, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and

 - The steps that may be taken if a Responsible Person is required to be removed from his or her position.

-The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern human resources management.
+The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern how we behave.